michaldziuba03/code-samples/social-login/README.md

 #### Example flow
 I will briefly explain this method, because I want to focus actually on second method.
-1. Find user by provider and social account id
+1. Find user by provider and social account id (providerId)
 2. If user already exists - create session/JWT
-3. If user doesn't exists - create new one using profile data from social provider (email, social account id, displayName).
+3. If user doesn't exists - create new user with data from social provider (email, social account id, displayName).
 Make sure email is not already taken.

 #### Pros:
 - easiest to implement